mylabpcb/myCPU/pages/en/about.md

     <figcaption>Yes, this guy is me!</figcaption>
 </figure>

-**myLabPcb** is my own and personal initiative to share electronic designs projects under the MIT Licence.
+**myLabPcb** is my own and personal initiative to share electronic designs.
 At this moment, I’ve finished the first project, the **myCPU** design, which is a redesign on PCBs of the Ben Eater’s 8- bit breadboards computer.
 After that I’m working in the design of the myCPU Plus with a new set of modules having support for 16 bits, more memory and a bigger instruction set.
 {: style="text-align: justify"}

 Also I’m planning the design of myEnigma, a digital replica of the Enigma Machine without programming, and supporting to exchangeable digital rotors.